Art (ART) Courses

 ART 300 Intermed Studio Seminar (3) Studio explorations in a variety of media including mixed media.
 Presentations, critiques, and assigned readings for the purpose of comparative study and discussion.
 Pre: Foundation Program Studios (ART 121, 122, 123, 124) and completion of two semesters of 200-level art studios.
 May be retaken for a total of 9 credits.

 ART 308 Creative Digital Photography (3) This course is designed to develop and expand ideas about photographic representation by expanding students' range of interests and uses of the medium.
 Both digital imaging techniques and silver-based materials are explored with an eye toward expansion and experimentation.
-Projects include invented personas writing, pinhole pictures, the body and expressive gesture, cross-media appropriation, and an independent project.
+Projects include invented persona writing, pinhole pictures, the body and expressive gesture, cross-media appropriation, and an independent project.
 May be repeated for up to 9 credits.
 Pre: ART 123.

 ART 315 Adv Printmkg: Intaglio (3) Advanced intaglio techniques involving more complex development of individual projects.
 Pre: ART 215.
 Repeatable for a total of 9 semester hours.